 tox -e py34 runs unit tests only on Python 3.4.

-tox uses virtual environments under the hood to create isolated testing environments.
+Tox uses virtual environments under the hood to create isolated testing environments.
 The tox virtual environments will get out-of-date when requirements change, causing test errors.
 Run

-tox -r to create new tox virtual environments.
+tox -r to recreate the virtual environments.

 You can also run linting tests against all changed files, as reported by

 Save yourself the hassle of extra commits just to fix style errors by enabling the Flake8 git commit hook.
 Flake8 will check your code when you try to commit to the repository and block the commit if there are any style errors, which gives you a chance to fix them!